soons1/tp/docs/UserGuide.md

 #### 3.1.4 Unpairing a befriendee and volunteer : `unpair`

-Pairs an existing befriendee and volunteer in Elder Scrolls.
+Unpairs an existing befriendee and volunteer in Elder Scrolls.

 Format: `unpair BEFRIENDEE_INDEX VOLUNTEER_INDEX`